SourabhNishal/Laptop-sales-data-analysis-PowerBI/README.md

 Generation of actionable insights and recommendations.

-Overview of the Proposed System
+-Overview of the Proposed System-
 The proposed system consists of a data analysis pipeline with the following components:

 Data Collection: Gathering data on laptop features and sales from relevant sources.